pauldennis2/mastermind-webapp/README.md

 * Login/scoring with a database.
 The app will ask users to log in, give the user the ability to save a game and return to it later.
 Leaderboards and "ranked" games could be a part of this.
 * Implement an algorithm to solve the board in 5 moves (see Donald Knuth's algorithm described on the Wikipedia page)
+  * As a step towards this, develop a function that calculates the number of possibilities remaining and shows this in a progress bar.
+(Each guess will presumably remove some possibilities, and the progress bar will fill up)